What is TMS?

 • Frequency

-The most robust protocol available with multiple sessions per day (typically 5-10 per day).
+Multiple sessions per day (typically 5–10 per day)

 • Duration